nandhinisathish/RecipeFinderBackend/README.md

 - Per Scholas
 - Dylan Comeau – for invaluable guidance, mentorshipand encouragement during development
 - Constance Nwaigwe – for consistent support throughout the course.
+- I would like to thank my classmates for their support, collaboration, and valuable feedback throughout this project.
+Your ideas and encouragement made this work much more enjoyable and successful.

 - Express.js Documentation
 - MongoDB/Mongoose Docs
 - Postman for testing APIs